 Whether traveling for pleasure or necessity, there are crucial steps that you must take to prepare for your dog’s needs.
 Taking the family pet on the road makes the experience more fun for everyone involved, but you want your dog to be as stress-free as possible while you head to your next destination.

-Preparing to Travel By Car with Your Dog
+Preparing to Travel by Car With Your Dog

 The vet’s office isn’t just for yearly checkups and emergencies.
 Always take your animal to the vet for a checkup before going on a trip.
-The vet will make sure his vaccinations are up to date and supply you with a health certification if you’re traveling by plane.
-On top of that, veterinarians are equipped with tools and advice for traveling with pets, and they may bring up some valid points that you would have missed if you didn’t make the appointment.
+The vet will make sure your dog’s vaccinations are up to date and supply you with a health certification if you’re traveling by plane.
+On top of that, veterinarians are equipped with tools and advice for traveling with pets, and they may bring up valid points that you would have missed if you didn’t make the appointment.

-1. Keep your Dog Restrained
+1. Keep Your Dog Restrained

 To make your dog more comfortable, throw in a few of their favorite toys, a comfortable mat or bed, and a water bottle in case they get thirsty.

 2. Get Them Accustomed to Travel

 It’s not a wise idea to take your dog on a 10-hour road trip if they’ve never been in your car for longer than 15 minutes.
 The experience will be better for all involved if you take them on short trips a few months before the big vacation.